A Fully First-Order Layer for Differentiable Optimization: Introduction

 \section{Introduction}

 Modern machine learning pipelines increasingly integrate optimization problems as differentiable layers to enable end-to-end decision-making~\cite{ak17, aab+19, bkm+22}.
-In this paradigm, a model's output is obtained by solving an embedded optimization problem, and gradients are backpropagated through the solver to update upstream parameters.
-This approach has shown promise in various applications, such as decision-focused learning~\cite{dak17, wdt19, mkb+24}, where one trains predictive models by directly optimizing the final decision quality rather than intermediate predictive accuracy.
+In this paradigm, the model's output is obtained by solving an embedded optimization problem, and gradients are backpropagated through the solver to train end-to-end.
+This approach has shown promise in various decision-making applications, such as decision-focused learning~\cite{dak17, wdt19, mkb+24}, control~\cite{ajs+18}, and meta-learning~\cite{lmr+19, lorraine2020optimizing}.

-Although widely used, a major bottleneck for differentiable optimization layers is scalability: backpropagation through a solver can be extremely costly~\cite{bpv23}.
-Standard approaches rely on implicit differentiation of the optimization's Karush–Kuhn–Tucker (KKT) conditions~\cite{aab+19, pyy+24}.
-This yields gradient formulations involving the inversion of a Hessian from the KKT system.
-In practice, computing and factorizing this large second-order matrix is both memory- and time-intensive (cubic complexity), which severely limits the size of problems that can be handled by differentiable optimization~\cite{yjl21, pma24}.
-Furthermore, storing and manipulating second-order derivatives can exceed memory limits for high-dimensional problems~\cite{bbc+22}.
-These challenges motivate the research for more efficient and Hessian-free methods to compute hypergradients (gradients through an optimization layer).
+Although widely used, a major bottleneck for differentiable optimization layers is scalability: computing hypergradients can be extremely costly~\cite{bpv23}.
+Standard approaches differentiate the Karush–Kuhn–Tucker (KKT) conditions via implicit differentiation~\cite{aab+19}, reducing backpropagation to several linear solves of the KKT system.
+However, factorizing and solving a large KKT system are both memory- and time-intensive in practice, which limits the problem size~\cite{yjl21, pma24}.
+This issue motivates research into more efficient methods for computing hypergradients.

 In this paper, we address these challenges by developing a novel algorithm that uses only \textbf{first-order information}.
 Our key insight is that the dependency of the optimization's solution on the inputs can be captured by a \textit{bilevel optimization} structure.
-By reformulating the differentiable optimization as a bilevel problem, we can leverage recent advances in bilevel optimization to compute the hypergradients without explicit Hessians.
-In particular, we propose a fully first-order differentiation method that introduces an active-set Lagrangian hypergradient oracle that enables efficient gradient computation and a faster convergence rate.
-We then develop an inexact oracle that uses a tailored finite-difference method to approximate the hypergradient while achieves first-order oracle complexity.
-By leveraging only gradients and function evaluations, our approach avoids costly second-order operations and significantly improves scalability.
+By reformulating the differentiable optimization problem as a bilevel problem, we construct an active-set Lagrangian to compute an approximate hypergradient with only first-order oracle calls.
+This hypergradient approximation avoids costly second-order operations and significantly improves scalability.